onigame/czar/README.md

 - `stateserver.js` - Javascript client library for accessing stateserver data.

-- `json2.js` - Javascript JSON library (from http://www.json.org/js.html).

-  Used by stateserver.js, and must be included by the page first.

 - `inspect.html` - Inspector and diagnostic tool for stateserver channels.

   Development tool to show raw key/value data from stateserver.